-‘I Taste a Liquor Never Brewed’ was first published in 1861.
-It was featured in the Springfield Daily Republican and it was titled ‘The May-Wine’.
+‘I Taste a Liquor Never Brewed’ was featured in the Springfield Daily Republican and it was titled ‘The May-Wine’.
 However, Dickinson didn’t title the poem during her lifetime, so it is commonly referred to by its first line.
 Moreover, Dickinson’s original manuscript also differs from the version published in the Springfield Daily Republican.

 ‘I Taste a Liquor Never Brewed’ celebrates the intoxication of life in an ironic way.
 It is written in a ballad meter with iambic lines that alternate four and three beats between each line.
 The syllable count is not very strict and it has a more intimate tone.
 In the poem, dashes replace punctuation and the capitalization of words is used in an idiosyncratic way.
 Furthermore, there is a use of slant rhyme, formed by words of similar but not identical sound.

 The main theme of ‘I Taste a Liquor Never Brewed’ is nature, which is introduced by images of alcohol and drunkenness in the poem.